jku-vds-lab/projection-space-explorer/README.md

 To start the application you just need to start the index.html locally.
 The easiest way to this is by using the live server provided by either Atom or Visual Studio Code.

+## Starting the backend

+To start the backend you need to install python's "bottle" and "RDKit" frameworks.
+The requirements.txt contains a conda dump of the environment that I use for development.
+The server can be started with "python backend-chemvis.py".
+If you are using VSC live server, make sure that the "/backend/temp-files" folder is not watched, since there will be files stored temporarilly, which should not prompt the server to reload.

 ## Preselect a set using a link

 You can share a link that automatically preselects a set when opened.
 For this the 'set' parameter can be one (1) neural (2) chess (3) rubik.
 So for instance the URL localhost:8080?set=neural will automatically open the application with the neural network data set.